occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Does a country's happiness rely on broader global happiness shifts, or is it primarily reliant on the specific circumstances within each country?
+Can a country's happiness be traced to wider global happiness trends, or does it predominantly hinge on the unique circumstances within that country?
 Visual 31 illustrates the Happiness Score over time for individual countries (black) contrasted with the global average (yellow).
 Initially, there seem to be no discernible patterns, giving the appearance of a disorganized jumble.
 Based on this visual, one might assume that a country's happiness is disconnected from the global average.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_18.png" width="800" height="600">> |
 |:--:|
 | *Visual 31; Happiness over time by country compared to the global average shown in yellow* |

 <p>&nbsp;</p>

 beans
 Visual 32 is a table describing the correlation to global average by country while visual 34 illustrates it on a scatterplot.
 On average, individual countries are slightly positively correlated to the global average at () but are more shown to be influenced by local circumstances.
 Notably, no region has a discernable pattern despite having significant differencees in average happiness, supporting that a single country's happiness isnt primarily driven by global shifts.